Ruth Ellis: Television

 In 1980, the third episode of the first series of the ITV drama series Lady Killers recreated the court case, with Ellis played by Georgina Hale.
-In the series 1 conclusion of Deadly Women Ellis was portrayed by Carissa Singleton, with Blakely played by Jimmy Aschner.
+In the series one conclusion of Deadly Women, Ellis was portrayed by Carissa Singleton, with Blakely played by Jimmy Aschner.

-In June 2023, ITV announced it would produce a standalone adaptation of Ellis' story which would be based on true crime author Carol Ann Lee's book A Fine Day for Hanging: The Real Ruth Ellis Story, with Ellis being portrayed by Lucy Boynton.
-The adaptation was originally titled simply as Ruth, but was later retitled A Cruel Love: The Ruth Ellis Story.
-The four-part series was aired from March 2025, also starring Toby Jones as John Bickford, Laurie Davidson as David Blakely, Mark Stanley as Desmond Cussen and Nigel Havers as Sir Cecil Havers (his own grandfather).
+In June 2023, ITV announced a standalone adaptation of Ellis' story based on Carol Ann Lee's book A Fine Day for Hanging: The Real Ruth Ellis Story, with Ellis portrayed by Lucy Boynton.
+The adaptation was originally titled Ruth, but was later retitled A Cruel Love: The Ruth Ellis Story.
+The four-part series aired from March 2025, also starring Toby Jones as John Bickford, Laurie Davidson as David Blakely, Mark Stanley as Desmond Cussen and Nigel Havers as Sir Cecil Havers (his own grandfather).

 In the non-fictional sphere, the case was dramatised in the Murder Maps series of documentaries on the Yesterday Channel on 2 November 2017.
 It was re-examined the following year by film-maker Gillian Pachter in the BBC Four documentary series The Ruth Ellis Files: A Very British Crime Story.
 The documentary suggested that Ellis may have suffered domestic abuse by Blakely, and that the gun used may have been supplied by Cussen, who may also have driven the taxi that took Ellis to the Magdala pub.
+It included a cassette tape of a conversation with Christmas Humphreys, in which Cussen was implicated.

 Books

+Carol Ann Lee wrote A Fine Day for Hanging: The Real Ruth Ellis Story.

-The hanging of Ruth Ellis is part of a conversation between characters in Broken Country by Claire Leslie Hall.
+The hanging of Ellis is referenced in Broken Country by Claire Leslie Hall.

 Film

-Diana Dors, who had starred in Lady Godiva Rides Again, in which Ellis had a minor, uncredited role, played a character resembling (though not based on) Ellis in the 1956 British film Yield to the Night, directed by J. Lee Thompson.
-To date the only direct cinematic portrayal of Ellis has been the 1985 film Dance with a Stranger, directed by Mike Newell, and featuring Miranda Richardson as Ellis.
+Diana Dors, who had starred in Lady Godiva Rides Again, in which Ellis had a minor uncredited role, played a character resembling (though not based on) Ellis in the 1956 British film Yield to the Night, directed by J. Lee Thompson.

+The only direct cinematic portrayal of Ellis to date has been the 1985 film Dance with a Stranger, directed by Mike Newell and featuring Miranda Richardson as Ellis.
 The scriptwriter was Shelagh Delaney.

 The film Pierrepoint (2006) includes Ellis as a supporting role, portrayed by Mary Stockley.
-It was broadcast on ITV on 25 August 2008, when it attracted an estimated audience of 3.6 million.
+It was broadcast on ITV on 25 August 2008, attracting an estimated audience of 3.6 million.
 The film was renamed Pierrepoint: The Last Hangman for its North American release.